CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Currently in Alpha; expect to find bugs and oddities

-Alpha 0.6.0 -
+Alpha 0.6.0 - Viennese Waltz -
 Updated to HoI Patch 1.7.0
-Realigned many countries to isolationist/neutral politics, for now.
-Many changes to AI behavior, especially around tech Started work on Austria focus Tree
+Realigned many countries to isolationist/neutral politics, for now Many changes to AI behavior, especially around tech Started work on Austria focus Tree
+Updates to several focus trees, especially the Russian trees, with constitutional convention Several new events, some events stand in for focuses until focus trees for certain countries are made New Religion Flavor ideas (toggled by decision)
+Added a few new focus icons
-Updates to several focus trees
+Updates to some flags
+Minor map changes
+Air bases and naval bases now store some fuel
 Removed Merc battalions

 Alpha 0.5.1 - Apr.
 3, 2019